-The Association currently accepts claims to best performance for 20 records.
+The Association currently accepts claims to best performance for 20 records and only these records.
 It accepts claims for four categories of machine, Bicycle, Tricycle, Tandem Bicycle and Tandem Tricycle.
 For each record and type of machine there is a record for male and female riders and for Tandem Bicycles and Tandem Tricycles, mixed gender crews also.

 Please note: Record claims on other routes or in other categories are not considered by the Association, and there are no separate categories for junior, veteran or disabled riders etc.

 Please also be aware that many of the Records listed are performances by experienced cyclists, some of them professional.
 Please consider carefully your ability to undertake an attempt before submitting your schedule and fee.
 Where possible, aspirants are recommended to have ridden similar distances or durations previously.
 It is usually also of value to have ridden or possibly driven over the selected route beforehand.

 All attempts have to be carried out on the roads of Great Britain, but riders have a free choice of route.
 RRA rules set out clearly the prior notice needed for an attempt which must include precise details of the route.
 The Records Secretary can advise routes which have been used in the past.